Our Upcoming Events

 New Commissioner appointments occur every year and are generally announced in September; however, occasionally a vacancy must be filled mid-year.
 If you are interested in applying for a seat on our board, please express your interest in an email to firstname.lastname@example.org and include your contact information, and we will add you to our distribution list for recruitment announcements.

-- Commissioner Vacancy Announcement & Application - October 2015
+- Commissioner Vacancy Announcement & Application - None at this time

 How to Become a Commission Member